 Ms. Rivera was most recently featured in performances with Kansas City Symphony for Handel’s Messiah, and return performances with Boston Baroque, for both Sesto in Handel’s Giulio Cesare and the Bach Mass in B Minor.
-The 2015-2016 season features Jennifer Rivera’s debut with Dallas Opera, in the premiere of Mark Adamo’s Becoming Santa Claus, and a return to New Orleans Opera to reprise the role of Sister Helen Prejean in Dead Man Walking.
-One of her most frequently performed roles, Rosina in Rossini’s Il barbiere di Siviglia, will serve as the vehicle for her debut with Austin Opera.
-On the concert stage, she appears with the Music of the Baroque (Bach Cantata 119) and with the Houston Symphony (Messiah).
+The 2015-2016 season featured Jennifer Rivera’s debut with Dallas Opera, in the premiere of Mark Adamo’s Becoming Santa Claus, and a return to New Orleans Opera to reprise the role of Sister Helen Prejean in Dead Man Walking.
+Additionally, one of her most frequently performed roles, Rosina in Rossini’s Il barbiere di Siviglia, served as the vehicle for her debut with Austin Opera.
+On the concert stage, she appeared with the Music of the Baroque (Bach Cantata 119) and with the Houston Symphony (Messiah).

 2011 saw the release of two recordings for the mezzo: Nerone in Agrippina for Harmonia Mundi and Licida in L’Olimpiade for Sony Music.
 The 2011-12 season found her engaged as Cherubino with Opera Royal de Wallonie, as Stéphano in Roméo et Juliette for Palm Beach Opera, and with the Columbus Symphony Orchestra.